Please contact us if you would like access to Modern Slavery Act statements from previous years.

 In order to raise awareness about the risks of Modern Slavery within our own organisation and supply chain and to ensure that employees understand company policies and commitments, we have taken the following steps:

-- Astellas provides an e-learning program to introduce the Astellas Group Code of Conduct which states among other things our commitment to respecting human rights including the prohibition of child labor and forced labor.
-Full-time and part-time directors, officers and employees worldwide are required to take this program.
+- Astellas provides an e-learning and/or live trainings to introduce the Astellas Group Code of Conduct which states among other things our commitment to respecting human rights including the prohibition of child labor and forced labor.
+Non-executive outside directors and Astellas employees, full / part time directors, and officers worldwide are required to take this training.

 - Astellas provides business partners with the Astellas Business Partner Code of Conduct.

-- A message from the President and CEO was sent to all Astellas group employees to remind them of the importance of Astellas’ engagement in human rights issues in December 2021.
+- A message from the Head of Sustainability was sent to all Astellas group employees to remind them of the importance of Astellas’ engagement in human rights issues in December 2022.

 Astellas Pharma Inc.